 - Iron, sewing machine, thread, sewing pins

-Choose two charm squares (or you may use just one if you want the same fabric on the inside and outside of the bookmark).
+Choose two charm squares (or you may use just one if you want the same fabric inside and outside the bookmark).

-Cut squares in half on the 2.5″ mark.
+Cut squares in half on the 2.5″ mark using a quality rotary cutter.
 Set aside half, which you can use for a second bookmark.

 Use your iron to fuse interfacing to the back of your feature fabric.